johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Layout.md

 ## Architectural Details

-CX Layout provides a Layout structure around the core components of the page.
+Vital Layout provides a Layout structure around the core components of the page.
 To see how these elements are structured within the wrapper, please see:
 [`LayoutClean.tsx`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/main/packages/cx-layout/src/components/Layout/LayoutClean.tsx).